metomi/metomi-vms/README.md

 ### Chose your region

 On the [AWS console](https://aws.amazon.com/) you should change your region to the one where you want the VM to be provisioned by using the drop-down menu on the top right of the page.
-The defualt settings may put you in `us-east-2` (US East (Ohio)), but you may want to change this to, e.g., London (or `eu-west-2`).
+The default settings may put you in `us-east-2` (US East (Ohio)), but you may want to change this to, e.g., London (or `eu-west-2`).

 From here you should click the **All services** drop-down menu, and then click **EC2** to enter the EC2 Dashboard.